 Recycle Used Motor Oil

-Two hundred million gallons of used oil are improperly disposed of each year.
-Recycling just two gallons of motor oil can produce enough energy to power the average Texas home for one day .
+To produce 2.5 quarts of motor oil, it takes 42 gallons of crude oil, but only one gallon of recycled oil.
 Whenever you change your oil or other vehicle fluids at home, make sure you recycle them.
 And never pour used motor oil down storm drains, because the drains will carry the oil directly to Texas waterways.
 The used oil from one oil change can contaminate 1 million gallons of fresh water-a year's supply for 50 people.
-Find a recycling center near you.
+Find a recycling center near you

 Check Toilets for Leaks